ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: pre}

   If you need to modify your non-service credential parameters, be aware that doing an `action update` command with new parameters removes any parameters that currently exist, but are not specified in the `action update` command.
 For example, if there are two parameters aside from the `__bx_creds`, with keys named key1 and key2.
 If you run an `action update` command with `-p key1 new-value -p key2 new-value` but omit the `__bx_creds` parameter, the `__bx_creds` parameter will no longer exist after the `action update` completes successfully.
-You then must re-bind the service credentials.
-This is a known limitation without a workaround.
+You then must rebind the service credentials.
   {: tip}

-3. Parameters can be provided explicitly using the command-line, or by supplying a file that contains the desired parameters.
+3. Parameters can be provided explicitly by using the command line, or by [supplying a file](./parameters.html#using-parameter-files) that contains the desired parameters.

-  To pass parameters directly through the command-line, supply a key/value pair to the `--param` flag:
+  To pass parameters directly through the command line, supply a key/value pair to the `--param` flag:
   ```
   bx wsk action invoke --result hello --param name Dorothy --param place Kansas
   ```